vfsm/stateworks/prototype1_word_counter/README.md

   until a new one comes.
 Their absence cannot be used as signal.
 As an example, we have a programming function that transforms a programming input into an VI.
 The programming function may generate any number of families of one-time VI signals.

+- Events must be directed to state machines.
+They may be directed to all state machines.

 - I think one-time signals and static signals can be considered as